Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 Range: 0
 Duration: Special
 Casting Time: 10
-Area of Effect: One magical mace-like construct
+Area of Effect: One magical mace
 Saving Throw: None

 This spell enables a Watcher to create a magical mace in <PRO_HISHER> hand.
 The Mace of Odo is wielded immediately when casting is complete and protects the Watcher against all level 1 and level 2 spells.